 Helping schools form stronger connections with their communities has been part of the Consortium’s work since our founding.
 Starting in the Mon Valley, our organization began more than three decades ago to bring added support to schools in districts shaken by industrial decline.
-Over the years, we’ve expanded to become an intermediary and convener of stakeholders serving 65+ socio-economically and geographically diverse districts across western Pennsylvania.
+Over the years, we’ve expanded to become an intermediary and convener of stakeholders serving 85+ socio-economically and geographically diverse districts across Pennsylvania.

 Throughout that time, we’ve worked with businesses and other community stakeholders to bring enrichment opportunities to students, provide professional development for educators, and help school districts build leadership capacity.
 In doing so, we’ve also played a pivotal role in economic development, helping connect the region’s employers with the next generation of workers.

-Building on that foundation, we began five years ago to focus on “Future Readiness.”
+Building on that foundation, we began seven years ago to focus on “Future Readiness.”
 We did so because the velocity of change — in the economy, in technology, in the whole world around us — is transforming what “readiness” means for students with breathtaking speed.
 Educators are challenged not just to prepare them with academic competencies, but also with the transferrable skills they’ll need for jobs that may not yet even exist.
-Because of that, we’ve designed programming and professional development opportunities to help both students and educators learn about changing post-secondary education options, explore today’s high demand jobs, and learn about the careers employers envision tomorrow.
+Because of that, we’ve designed programming and professional development opportunities to help both students and educators learn about changing post-secondary education options, explore today’s high-demand jobs, and learn about the careers employers envision tomorrow.

 Following are some of the steps we took to establish our focus on “future readiness” and a few of the opportunities we’ve created around it for schools.